 You’re not limited to only receiving money for your injuries and vehicle damage.
 With a lawsuit, you could receive money for missed wages and lost potential earnings.
 You also have the potential to get money for non-economic damages.
 For instance, you can receive money for pain and suffering.
 If your injury affected your relationship, you can also seek compensation for that.
 In rare cases, a car accident victim can seek punitive damages.

-The following are some of the most common questions we hear during free initial consultations and during our work with the victims of car accidents in and around Fort Lauderdale.
+The following are some of the most common questions we hear during free initial consultations and during our work with the victims of car accidents.
 Keep in mind that your situation will vary from other accidents, meaning that the specific answers to your own questions may differ depending on many different factors.
 In order to get a direct answer about your accident and injuries, contact us now for your free initial consultation.

 Under no circumstances should you ever accept an offer from an insurance company without consulting with an attorney first.
 Whether or not the offer is fair for your injuries, you can approach the situation with the expectation that the insurance company is going to try to pay as little as possible for your accident.
 When you do accept a settlement from an insurance company, it comes with an added price: you will need to waive your ability to seek any future legal actions against the insurance company or their client for this accident.